geunee20/geunee20.github.io/_posts/2024-05-24-Controller-Design-Day-3.md

 ##### 2) Jacobian

-The function $$ f $$ f remains unchanged, but we must update the Jacobian matrix
+The function $$ f $$ f remains unchanged, but I must update the Jacobian matrix
 $$ J $$ as follows:

 $$